slamice/wri/Other stories/Friends.md

 Promise of not marrying anyone else until 30.
 Very juvinile.

 ....

-When she said that, I was wondering if she was making my daughter an accessory to the crime ((against my promise)).

-...

 Looking back, 30 is a bit young right?
 Shouldn't we have said 40?